TheresaLui/SelfHelpContent_v2/articles/microsoft.logicapps/logicapps-v2-connectors-office-365-outlook.md

   ownershipid="Compute_LogicApps" />
 # Azure Logic Apps - Office 365 Outlook

-To connect to your Office 365 email account so that you can create and manage emails, tasks, calendar events and meetings, contacts, requests, and more.
+The following resources can help you connect to your Office 365 email account and manage emails, tasks, meetings, and more.

 ## Office 365 Outlook Connector Overview